niki-on-github/nixos-k3s/README.md

 ```

 > [!NOTE]
 > On my supermicro board i can not boot the official nixos minimal iso.
 Selecting an enty in the live iso grub menu result in loading the default boot device.
-Workaround is to boot an arch linux iso and use the command from above, which aotomatically uses kexec to load nixos setup.
+Workaround is to boot an arch linux iso and use the command from above, which automatically uses kexec to load nixos setup.

 ### Update (System)